katiestar99/ansible/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

     foo: "an escaped \' single quote"

-Further, Ansible uses "{{ var }}" for variables.
+Further, Assible uses "{{ var }}" for variables.
 If a value after a colon starts with a "{", YAML will think it is a dictionary, so you must quote it, like so::

     foo: "{{ variable }}"